 Maintaining Excellence and Safeguarding the Taxpayer Investment in Nutrition Programs

-- USDA helped the SNAP program reach a record level of payment accuracy: 96.58% for fiscal year 2012.
-Payment errors in fiscal year 2012 were almost 62 percent lower than the fiscal year 2000 payment error rate of 8.91 percent.
+- USDA helped the SNAP program reach a high level of payment accuracy: 96.34% for fiscal year 2014.
+In fiscal year 2014, over 99 percent of participating households were eligible for SNAP as determined by income and other program criteria.
+The fiscal year 2014 error rate of 3.66 percent is a combined rate that reflects an overpayment rate of 2.96 percent and a rate of underpayment of 0.69 percent.
+Payment errors in fiscal year 2014 were approximately 60 percent lower than the fiscal year 2000 payment error rate of 8.9 percent.

-- Over the past five fiscal years, FNS compliance analysts and investigators reviewed over 91,000 stores for compliance monitoring purposes.
-As a result, investigations were conducted on more than 38,000 stores nationwide to ensure program integrity.
+- Over the course of the Administration, FNS compliance analysts and investigators reviewed over 110,000 stores for compliance monitoring purposes.
+As a result, investigations were conducted on more than 39,000 stores nationwide to ensure program integrity.

-- USDA issued a new rule regarding excessive replacement cards (5 or more in 12 months), and encouraged states to send warning letters to recipients.
+- USDA issued a new rule regarding excessive replacement cards (4 or more in 12 months), and that required States to at least send warning letters to recipients, but also permitted them to take further actions.
 These efforts have led to a 26 percent reduction in excessive card replacements nationwide in 2013 compared to 2012.

 Providing Science-Based Nutrition Advice to America's Families